mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/80.Troubleshooting Guide/default.md

 ###### **vCenter task failures with message “Request exceeded the limit set”**

-HDM operations at times can fail with vCenter giving the error message “Request exceeded the limit set”.
+Sometimes HDM operations fail and vCenter delivers the error message _Request exceeded the limit set_.

-**Resolution**: VAPI Endpoint Service may need a restart.
-To restart the service, you need to login to vCenter using Flash and go to Home -> Administration -> Deployment -> System Configuration -> Services.
-Right click on the VAPI Endpoint Service and choose Restart.
+**Resolution**: The VAPI endpoint service may need to be restarted.
+To do this, log into vCenter using Flash and select _Home_, followed by _Administration_, _Deployment_, _System Configuration_, then _Services_.
+Right click on the VAPI endpoint service and select _Restart_.
 (Ref: **DP-2700)**

 ###### **HDM is in a hung state or crawling**

-This can happen sometimes when there is a failure that HDM is repairing, for example a component failure.
-The repair may be  in progress but it is not complete.
-Users might notice a hung system while HDM is still attempting, retrying for recovery.
-It may happen both when HDM is deployed but there is no activity on the system or it may happen when there is migration activity on the system.
+This can happen when HDM is in the process of repairing a failure, or while HDM is engaged in a recovery attempt.
+It can happen when HDM is deployed but there is no activity on the system, or when there is migration activity on the system.

-Users can wait for sometime and give time for  the system repair to complete.
-If it looks that HDM recovery is stalled for some reason, it recommended that the user executes HDM reset and proceeds with the redeployment with a clean state.
+Wait for the system repair to finish.
+If it appears that HDM recovery has stalled, reset HDM and proceed with the redeployment with a clean state.

-###### **HDM has active migrations going on but the migrations did not complete as expected**
+###### **HDM has active migrations, but they fail to complete as expected**

-A user starts a few migrations or the user might have ongoing migrations.
-All or some of the migrations might not complete due to a failure.
-The process of recovery in HDM would migrate back the affected VMs that were either already migrated or in the process of being migrated.
-The VMs would be found in the HDM Recovery Pool On-Premise.
+If a failure causes migrations to not complete, the HDM recovery process will migrate back the affected VMs that were previously migrated, or are in the process of migrating.
+These VMs can be found in the on-premises HDM recovery pool.

 ###### **All migrated VMs are automatically migrated back and present in RECOVERY_POOL_SUCCESS**

-Migrated VMs can be migrated back, if any of the HDM component fails.
-As part of HDM recovery, the failed component is repaired and only the affected VMs are migrated back and brought to the RECOVERY_POOL_SUCCESS.
-However, HDM cloud cache is a critical component and its failure would affect all the migrated VMs and this  would  result in all VMs to be migrated back.(Ref: **DP-2739**)
+In the event of an HDM component failure, migrated VMs can be migrated back.
+As part of HDM recovery, the failed component will be repaired and only the affected VMs will be migrated back and appear in _RECOVERY_POOL_SUCCESS_.
+However, HDM cloud cache is a critical component and its failure would affect all migrated VMs.
+As a result, all VMs will be migrated back.
+(Ref: **DP-2739**)

-###### **HDM Appliance got hung due to its datastore space full**
+###### **HDM Appliance hangs, becuase its datastore is full**

-HDM Appliance can get hung if the datastore on which it was present has no space left.

-Users should power off the HDM Appliance VM, create enough space in the datastore and power on the Appliance again.
-Please note that datastore full can cause other issues and the resolution here may not always work.
-User may need to do HDM reset or re-deploy HDM with appropriate storage.
+The HDM appliance can get hung if the datastore where it resides runs out of space.
+If this occurs, power off the HDM appliance VM, create enough space in the datastore, thne power the appliance back on.
+Please note that a full datastore can cause other issues and this resolution may not always work.
+In this case, an HDM reset may be necessary, or HDM can be re-deployed with adequate storage.

-###### **Additional NICs attached to the VMs that got migrated back due to network failure **
+###### **Additional NICs attached to the VMs that were migrated back due to a network failure**

-Due to network failure, the already migrated VMs can be migrated back by HDM.
-In some cases, such VMs can be found with additional NICs then the ones they were originally configured with.
-HDM adds these NICs during the migration operation and are usually cleaned up automatically.
-However, in some failure scenarios when automatic cleanup has failed, users have to perform manual cleanup of these NICs.
+In the event of a network failure, HDM can migrate back previously migrated VMs.
+In some cases, these VMs can be found with additional NICs beyond what they were originally configured with.
+HDM adds these NICs during the migration operation and typically cleans them up automatically.
+However, in some failure scenarios when automatic cleanup has failed, these NICs will need to be manually cleaned up.
 (Ref: **CP-4841**)

-###### **How do network disconnects result in failures**
+###### **How network disconnects result in failures**

-HDM is deployed both On-Premise and on the On-Cloud.
-VMs migrate from the On-Premise to the On-Cloud, there are occasions when VMs are migrated back to the On-Premise after a temporary migration to the On-Cloud (for example for the TBC use case) or because of a failure during the migration.
-The Network availability is critical during the entire Migration operation and for continuity of HDM component services.

-Thus the disruption in the network connectivity is tolerated for a limited time, typically upto 4-5 minutes  beyond which HDM gets into Failure and Recovery mode.
-Recovery operation will also succeed only when the Network is available.
-If the system gets into a state where HDM reset needs to be executed, it can succeed only when the network connectivity is available for cleaning up the state on the On-Cloud.
+Sometimes VMs are migrated back to the on-premises environment following a temporary migration to the cloud (e.g., the TBC use case), or because of a failure during the migration.
+Network availability is critical during the entire migration operation, as well as for the continuity of HDM component services.
+The disruption in network connectivity is tolerated for a limited time (typically up to 4-5 minutes), after which HDM will enter into failure and recovery mode.
+A recovery operation can only succeed when the network is available.
+If an HDM reset is required, it can only succeed when network connectivity is available for cleaning up state in the cloud.

-HDM operations are designed for retries and resilience for somewhat jittery Networks.
-More than 4-5 minutes of continuous disconnect triggers failures and eventual process of recovery and repair if that network becomes available.
+HDM operations are designed for retries and resilience for somewhat jittery networks.
+However, if connectivity is lost for more than 4-5 minutes continuously, failures will be triggered.
+Then, when the network becomes available, the process of recovery and repair will be initiated.

 # HDM Undeployment

-###### **HDM On-Cloud **u**ninstall **f**ails when one of the ESXi hosts in the cluster on which it was installed is inaccessible**
+###### **HDM cloud uninstall fails when one of the ESXi hosts in the cluster where it was installed becomes inaccessible**

-Uninstallation happens at the cluster level and it will fail if any host in the cluster is unavailable.
+Because uninstallation happens at the cluster level, it will fail if any host in the cluster becomes unavailable.

-**Resolution**: System administrators will have to first resolve the connection issue with the unreachable ESXi host and then retry the uninstallation process.
+**Resolution**: Resolve the connection issue with the unreachable ESXi host, then retry the uninstallation process.

-###### **HDM On-Premise uninstall fails when one of the ESXi hosts in the cluster on which it was installed is inaccessible**
+###### **The on-premises HDM uninstall fails when one of the ESXi hosts in the cluster where it was installed becomes inaccessible**

-Uninstallation happens at the cluster level and will fail if a VIB or HDM component removal cannot be done on any host in the cluster.
+Uninstallation happens at the cluster level, so it will fail if a VIB or HDM component removal cannot be performed on any host in the cluster.

-**Resolution:** System administrators will first have to resolve the connection issue with the unreachable ESXi host and retry the uninstallation process.
+**Resolution:** Resolve the connectivity issue with the unreachable ESXi host, then retry the uninstallation process.

-###### **‘praapa’ vib uninstall failure during undeployment**
+###### **‘praapa’ VIB uninstall failure during undeployment**

-During HDM undeployment the ‘praapa’ vib can fail to uninstall on some ESXi in the cluster.
+During HDM undeployment, the ‘praapa’ VIB can fail to uninstall on some ESXi instnaces in the cluster.

-**Resolution**: User should restart the iofilter daemon on ESXi (ssh login to the ESXi and run command /etc/init.d/iofilterd-prapaa restart) and then uninstall the product.
+**Resolution**: Restart the iofilter daemon on ESXi (ssh log into the ESXi and run the command _/etc/init.d/iofilterd-prapaa restart_), then uninstall HDM.
 (Ref: **DP-2578)**

 ###### **'HDM_DRS_*' tags still present in On-Cloud vCenter after uninstallation of HDM**